 One great feature in Python is how it handles iterability.
-An iterator is a container object that implements the iterator protocol and is based on two methods: next, which returns the next item in the container, and \\iter\\ which returns the iterator itself.
-Since all methods in Python are virtual, we are free to modify how to iterability works in our functions (and classes) the way we like.
+An iterator is a container object that implements the iterator protocol and is based on two methods: next, which returns the next item in the container, and iter which returns the iterator itself.

 The yield paradigm becomes important in the context of generators, which are a powerful tool for creating iterators.
 Generators are like regular functions but instead of returning a final value in the end, they use the yield statement to return data during execution.
-In other words, values are extracted from the iterator one at time by calling its \\next\\() method and at each of these calls, the yield expression's value is returned.
+In other words, values are extracted from the iterator one at time by calling its next() method and at each of these calls, the yield expression's value is returned.
 This happens until the final call, when a StopIteration is raised: